 You might also consider the Athena Cup, the Lunette Cup, or the Lena Cup.
 I’ve only used the Diva Cup, so I can’t say much about the others, but they’re supposed to be less rigid than the Diva Cup, and are less likely to stain since they’re not clear.
 You can also find these on eBay or the retailer’s site, but feel free to use Amazon to read the reviews 🙂

-I hope you found this post helpful, and let me know if you have any questions!
+I hope you found this post helpful, and let me know if you have any questions in the comments!

 You might also like these posts on sustainability: